akbar-pyt/shards-dashboard-react/README.md

 ### 🌟 Pro Version

-If you're looking for something more, check out [Shards Dashboard Pro React](https://designrevision.com/downloads/shards-dashboard-pro-react/) which features many more custom templates and components.
+If you're looking for something more, check out [PYT Analytics Pro React](https://designrevision.com/downloads/shards-dashboard-pro-react/) which features many more custom templates and components.
 Use the `GITHUB15` coupon code for a **15% discount off the current price**.

 <br />